evolvedbinary/hsg-project-wiki/Setup-hsg3.md

 1. Select `OK`

-## Browse history.state.gov's eXist in oXygen's Data Source Explorer
+## Browsing history.state.gov's eXist in oXygen's Data Source Explorer

+**Note:** Until an issue with our SSL certificate is resolved, you will encounter errors that prevent you from accessing the remote servers.

-1. Note: This is optional and used for editing files already stored in the database on history.state.gov.
-The previous section provides a convenient method of uploading individual files to eXist-db.
+Note: These steps are optional and used for editing files already stored in the database on history.state.gov.
+The previous section provides a convenient method of uploading individual files to eXist.

 1. In oXygen, select the `Window` menu > `Show View` > `Data Source Explorer`.
 A new pane will open up, called `Data Source Explorer`.